Reviews You Can Rely On

 Credit: Jediah Porter

 The ultralight backcountry ski boots we tested have the least friction.
 Everything around one kilogram also features thin liners and cuff rivets tuned for touring.
-The cuff friction, after a brief break-in period, of the Quantum Asolo, Travers CS, Backland Ultimate, Dynafit Mezzalama, TLT X, S-Lab MTN Summit, Zero G Peak, and Scarpa F1 is very low and these are virtually indistinguishable from one another.
-On the other end of the spectrum, the heaviest boots, like the Lange XT3 and Atomic Hawx, have significant friction.
-The Dynafit Hoji 130 and Radical feature cuff ranges (basically 50 degrees for each) that rival those of the ultralight boots but have considerably more friction within that range.
+The cuff friction, after a brief break-in period, of boots like the Atomic Backland XTD and Scarpa F1 XT is very low.
+Friction on speed touring boots like the Dynafit Mezzalama, TLT X, and Fischer Travers CS is virtually indistinguishable.
+On the other end of the spectrum, the heaviest boots, like the Lange XT3, experience significant friction.
+The nearly 50-degree range of motion on the Dynafit Radical Pro rivals those of the ultralight boots but has considerably more friction within that range.

-It is cuff friction in the Hoji 130 that sets it and the Radical apart from the Tecnica Zero G Tour Pro.
-Both tested, beefier Dynafit models (Hoji and Radical) feature an innovative buckle and lever system that theoretically allows for one-move transitions between up and down.
+It is cuff friction in the Radical Pro that really sets it apart from the Tecnica Zero G Tour Pro.
+The Dynafit model features an innovative buckle and lever system that theoretically allows for one-move transitions between up and down.
 However, when used as intended, the cuff friction in tour mode is significant.
 If you lift your pant cuffs and individually disengage the relevant buckles, you get lower cuff friction.
-The Scott Freeguide Carbon and Fischer Transalp Pro both tour much like the Zero G Tour Pro.
+The Scott Freeguide Carbon and Fischer Transalp Carbon Pro both tour much like the Zero G Tour Pro.

 We tested the cuff range and friction with each of the boot cuffs unbuckled.
 All AT boots tour better with the cuff buckles and Velcro straps undone, which makes a good fit even more crucial.
-If you need the upper buckles secured for a comfortable fit (or, in the case of the Hoji 130, for transitions as advertised), you will be significantly compromising the touring efficiency.
+If you need the upper buckles secured for a comfortable fit, you will be significantly compromising the touring efficiency.

 Credit: Jediah Porter